mbaddeley/usdn-ng/README.md

 How to Build and Run uSDN-NG
 ---

-**Quick Install** If you want to skip all the installation parts below and get all the necessary tools in a VM, you can check out this project [here](https://github.com/printfer/usdn_vm). *N.B: This is not maintained by uSDN so if there are any issues please contact the maintainer.*
+**QUICK INSTALL:** If you want to skip all the installation parts below and get all the necessary tools in a VM, you can check out this project [here](https://github.com/printfer/usdn_vm). *N.B: This is not maintained by uSDN so if there are any issues please contact the maintainer.*

 ---
-**IMPORTANT** You'll need to install the 20-bit mspgcc compiler.
+**MANUAL INSTALL:** Firstly You'll need to install the 20-bit mspgcc compiler.

-For instructions on how to compile this please click [here](https://github.com/contiki-os/contiki/wiki/MSP430X)
+ * For instructions on how to compile this please click [here](https://github.com/contiki-os/contiki/wiki/MSP430X)

-For a pre-compiled version for Ubuntu-64 please click [here](https://github.com/pksec/msp430-gcc-4.7.3)
+ * For a pre-compiled version for Ubuntu-64 please click [here](https://github.com/pksec/msp430-gcc-4.7.3)

 Some people have had issues trying to install this compiler, so if you're new to Contiki or Linux in general then I'd recommend doing the following: